jakerella/jquery-mockjax/README.md

           * `response`: [Function] A function that accepts the request settings and allows for the dynamic setting of response settings (including the body of the response) upon each request (see examples below)
           * `responseText`: [String] Specifies the mocked text, or a mocked object literal, for the request
           * `responseXML`: [String] Specifies the mocked XML for the request
-          * `proxy`: [String] Specifies a path to a file, from which the contents will be returned for the request
+          * `proxy`: [String] Specifies a URL to a resource, from which the contents will be returned for the request
+          * `proxyType`: [String] Specifies the HTTP method to use to retrieve the proxy data
           * `lastModified`: [String] A date string specifying the mocked last-modified time for the request.
 This is used by `$.ajax` to determine if the requested data is new since the last request
           * `etag`: [String] Specifies a unique identifier referencing a specific version of the requested data.
 This is used by `$.ajax` to determine if the requested data is new since the last request. (see [HTTP_ETag](http://en.wikipedia.org/wiki/HTTP_ETag))
       * **Calllbacks**: